Grêmio FBPA: 2021 crises, relegation and return

 The 2020 saw a decline on the performance of the team, while they were able to secure the Campeonato Gaúcho, they finished in 6th in the Brasileirão which didn't guarantee their berth to the Libertadores for the first time since 2013, having to play at the qualifying stages.
 The team later fail to qualify to the 2021 Copa Libertadores after losing to Ecuador's Independiente del Valle.
 The defeat ended up causing the resignation of Renato Portaluppi, who had worked at the club for almost five years.

-In 2021, Grêmio was elected the best club in South America of the decade, between the years 2011-2020, in a survey carried out by the International Federation of Football History & Statistics (IFFHS).
+In 2021, Grêmio was elected the best club in South America of the decade, between 2011 and 2020, in a survey carried out by the International Federation of Football History & Statistics (IFFHS).
 The ranking took into account the points scored by clubs in the organization's Club World Ranking each year.

 Portaluppi's replacement was Tiago Nunes, with whom Grêmio qualified for the next phase of the Copa Sudamericana and won the Campeonato Gaúcho in the final played against Internacional.
-However, the COVID-19 pandemic caused various infections among the squad, which combined with other factors resulted in a weak performance at the 2021 Campeonato Brasileiro, getting just two points from seven games and dropping to bottom of the league table.
+However, the COVID-19 pandemic caused various infections among the squad, which combined with a series of expensive yet supbar hirings, lack organization at the football department (previously heavily depedent on Renato Portaluppi's decisions), as well as other factors resulted in a weak performance at the 2021 Campeonato Brasileiro, getting just two points from seven games and dropping to bottom of the league table.
 Nunes was fired and replaced with Luiz Felipe Scolari, in turn, also failed to lead the club out of the relegation zone and ended up leaving by mutual agreement after three months of work.
 Vagner Mancini, then America Mineiro coach, was hired for his place in October.
 Without achieving results, Grêmio finished the championship relegated for the third time to the Campeonato Brasileiro Série B.